ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 END PROGRAM
 ```

-Compiling and submitting a batch job with our code that requests 2
+Compiling and running a batch job with our code that requests 2
 processes (--ntasks 2) will result in the following output:

 ```